cadCAD-org/cadCAD/README.md

-# WARNING! this is a tweaked version of cadCAD for optimizing performance!!!!
+# WARNING! this is a tweaked version of cadCAD for optimizing performance

 ## Included tweaks